dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/DIAGNOSTIC_GUIDE_TechniqueRefresh.md

 1. Set breakpoint in `OnWindowClosed` method
 2. Close the window
 3. Breakpoint should hit
-4. If not hit ¡æ Event not attached
+4. If not hit ï¿½ï¿½ Event not attached

 ---